Ed94/SectoredLang/Docs/SNode Reference.md

 ## Exe Using

 Used in execution sectors to allow members of an identifier sector or variable definition to be used without the identifier namespace.
 If its a variable, the instance members of a struct or union are transparently available as well.

-A sector where a value resolved from an expression is matched with one of a series of case values.
-The case value matched will be used in translation time or the program model.

 If the using sector is defined with a body it will only be applied to the body, otherwise it will be applied to the immediate sector body declared within.